Edmund the Martyr: Death and burial

 The Anglo-Saxon Chronicle, which generally described few matters relating to the East Angles and their rulers, relates that "here the army rode across Mercia into East Anglia, and took winter-quarters at Thetford; and that winter King Edmund fought against them, and the Danish took the victory, and killed the king and conquered all that land".
 Where Edmund was killed and whether he died in battle or was murdered by the Danes afterwards is not known.
 The Great Heathen Army went on to invade Wessex in late 870, where they were confronted by Æthelred of Wessex and his brother, the future Alfred the Great.

 Edmund was buried in a wooden chapel near to where he was killed.
-At a date generally assumed by historians to have been during the reign of Æthelstan, who became king of the Anglo-Saxons in 924, Edmund's body was translated from —the location of which has never been conclusively identified—to Beodricesworth, now modern Bury St Edmunds.
-In 925 Æthelstan founded a religious community to take care of Edmund's shrine.
+At a date generally assumed by historians to have been during the reign of Æthelstan, who became king of the Anglo-Saxons in 924, Edmund's body was translated from Haegelisdun — the location of which has never been conclusively identified—to Beodricesworth, now modern Bury St Edmunds.
+In 925 Æthelstan founded Beodricesworth monastery to take care of Edmund's shrine.